SoundsProfessional/phpScheduleApp/README.md

 # phpScheduleApp

-<p>All database CRUD activity happens in the cell creators.
-In the interface pages (those listed in the nav bars) you should only change the cellCreator function call. </p>
+<p>I have made numerous changes to the database per our discussion.</p>
+<p>makeMonth and makeWeek have been eliminated.
+There is one calendar creator that takes an arg "week" to make a week, otherwise it makes a month.</p>
+<p>Examine the cellCreators file, all database query and acquisition happens in them.</p>
+<p>form submissions should happen in the interface pages, and they'll route to the indexE.php</p>
+<p>Examine the indexE.php file.
+It catches all of the POST for employee functions, that it where database submission happens.</p>
-<p>There's a lot of good work to be done in CSS as well.</p>
+<p> there's a lot of good css to be done. it will involve removing things, not adding them.</p>

 wireframes:

 https://wireframe.cc/uaR6wf<br/>